Gayfemboy: History

 The Gayfemboy botnet, first detected in February 2024, has been utilizing sophisticated strategies, such as exploiting zero-day vulnerabilities to infiltrate devices.
 By November 2024, the botnet had broadened its scope, focusing on industrial routers and smart home devices, boasting more than 15,000 active nodes.
 The individuals operating Gayfemboy have also initiated DDoS attacks against researchers monitoring their operations.
 The malware incorporates unique file naming and obfuscation methods to evade detection, featuring four primary modules designed for various malicious purposes.

 In July 2025, FortiGuard Labs discovered a Gayfemboy payload that exploited various vulnerabilities in devices.
 The attacks were traced back to IP addresses 87.121.84.34 and 220.158.234.135.
 Experts identified downloader scripts aimed at several devices targeted by the bot, which included Asus, Vivo, Zyxel, and Realtek.
 The malicious code retrieved malware and Monero miners, with product names being sent as parameters to Gayfemboy for execution.
+The malware activates crypto mining processes and backdooring through bypassing normal authentication on systems with the string "meowmeow".

-By August 2025, Fortinet implemented multi-layered protection against the Gayfemboy campaign through FortiGuard web filtering services that actively block identified C2 domains in addition to IPS signatures to protect against all exploited vulnerabilities.
+By August 2025, Fortinet implemented multi-layered protection against the Gayfemboy campaign through FortiGuard web filtering services that actively block identified command and control (C2) domains in addition to IPS signatures to protect against all exploited vulnerabilities.
 The C2 domains include cross-compiling.org, i-kiss-boys.com, furry-femboys.top, twinkfinder.nl, and 3gipcam.com.